Biotech Acquisition Company and Blade Therapeutics Announce Postponement of Extraordinary Meeting of Shareholders to Approve Proposed Business Combination

 PR Newswire

-NEW YORK and SOUTH SAN FRANCISCO, May 31, 2022 /PRNewswire/ -- Biotech Acquisition Company (NASDAQ: BIOT) ("BAC"), a publicly traded special purpose acquisition company affiliated with SPRIM Global Investments, and Blade Therapeutics, Inc. ("Blade"), a biopharmaceutical company based in South San Francisco, Calif., today announced the postponement of BAC's extraordinary general meeting of shareholders (the "Extraordinary Meeting") originally scheduled to be held on June 1, 2022.
-The Extraordinary Meeting has been postponed until June 3, 2022, at 10:00 a.m.
-Eastern Time.
-As previously announced, the Extraordinary Meeting will occur at the offices of Ellenoff Grossman and Schole LLP located at 1345 Avenue of the Americas, 11th Floor, New York, New York, 10105 and virtually via live webcast at https://www.cstproxy.com/biotechacquisition/2022.
+NEW YORK and SOUTH SAN FRANCISCO, Calif., June 2, 2022 /PRNewswire/ -- Biotech Acquisition Company (NASDAQ: BIOT) ("BAC"), a publicly traded special purpose acquisition company affiliated with SPRIM Global Investments, and Blade Therapeutics, Inc. ("Blade"), a biopharmaceutical company based in South San Francisco, Calif., today announced the postponement of BAC's extraordinary general meeting of shareholders (the "Extraordinary Meeting") originally scheduled to be held on June 3, 2022.
+The Extraordinary Meeting has been postponed until a to-be determined later date.
+Once the new date of the Extraordinary Meeting has been determined, a notice setting forth the date, time and location for the Extraordinary Meeting will be distributed to the shareholders of BAC.

-The Extraordinary Meeting is being held to vote on the proposals described in BAC's definitive proxy statement, filed with the Securities and Exchange Commission (the "SEC") on May 9, 2022, as supplemented by a Prospectus Supplement dated May 23, 2022 relating to the previously announced proposed business combination with Blade.
+The Extraordinary Meeting will be held to vote on the proposals described in BAC's definitive proxy statement, filed with the Securities and Exchange Commission (the "SEC") on May 9, 2022, as supplemented by a Prospectus Supplement dated May 23, 2022 relating to the previously announced proposed business combination with Blade.

 The record date for the determination of shareholders entitled to vote at the Extraordinary Meeting, including all adjournments thereof, remains March 28, 2022.
 The BAC Board of Directors continues to recommend that shareholders vote in favor of the proposals.